Sabrinas Organizing

 Shoe Storage Bench

-Shoe storage benches (Affiliate Link) are great because they also allow you to have a place to sit.
-These work well near the front door and can have bins (wicker baskets (Affiliate Link)) under them to help manage the shoe collection.
+Shoe storage benches (affiliate) are great because they also allow you to have a place to sit.
+These work well near the front door and can have bins (wicker baskets (affiliate)) under them to help manage the shoe collection.

 Image of Shoe Rack Bench Entryway Storage with Leather Cushion